theikkinyeolde/heroku-wp-environment-sync/README.md

 Also for troubleshooting consider using the ```--verbose``` and ```--more-verbose``` -flags.

 ## Changelog
+### 0.3.1 /
+* Added dump caching for situations where fresh database dump doesn't matter.
+You can utilize earlier dump by using the ```--use-cache``` -flag.
+* Added user configurations for future user sepcific configurations.
+For starters, you can modify if the script stores cache.

+### 0.3.0 / 23.8.2017
+* Fixes to bugs conserning initialize and other stuff.
+* More notifications.

 ### 0.2.9 / 8.8.2017
 * Made changes to the library structure and refactored a bunch of stuff for the future.
 * Made error reporting more useful and added verbose mode and more-verbose mode for debugging uses.